OpenEvalProject/evals/manuscripts/elife-09181/v2/manuscript.md

 ## Results

-## Movement of Kog1 into bodies
+### Movement of Kog1 into bodies

-To determine if TORC1 localization is altered in glucose starvation conditions, we subjected yeast carrying Kog1-YFP, Tco89-YFP (see Material and methods), or Tor1 with a triple GFP insertion (
+To determine if TORC1 localization is altered in glucose starvation conditions, we subjected yeast carrying Kog1-YFP, Tco89-YFP (see Material and methods), or Tor1 with a triple GFP insertion (Binda et al., 2009; Sturgill et al., 2008) to acute glucose starvation and acquired 3D images using a fluorescence microscope.
+Surprisingly, we found that Kog1 and Tco89 move from their known location on the vacuolar membrane (marked with Vph1-mCherry), to a single body near the edge of the vacuole, within 60 min in most cells (Figure 1A and Figure 1—figure supplement 1).
+In contrast, Tor1 remained associated with the vacuolar membrane and/or moved to the cytoplasm during the same time-period (Figure 1B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig1-v2.jpg)

 **Figure 1.:** (A) Localization of Kog1-YFP and Vph1-mCherry, before (SD) and after (-Glu) glucose withdrawal (60 min).
 (B) Localization of Tor1-3xGFP and Vph1-mCherry before (SD) and after (-Glu) glucose withdrawal (60 min).
 (C) Time-course data showing the fraction of cells that contain Kog1-bodies after transfer to synthetic medium with 2% glucose (SD), SD + 0.4 M KCl (+ KCl), SD -glucose (-Glu), SD-glucose and nitrogen (-Glu + N), and SD-nitrogen (-N) medium.
 Each time-point shows the average and standard deviation from three independent experiments (performed on different days with >200 cells per time-point, per replicate).
 Solid lines show the best fit to a single exponential equation (-Glu, -N, and –Glu + N) or a line (SD and + KCl).
 (D) Time-course data showing the fraction of cells that contain Kog1-bodies after adding glucose, or glucose and cycloheximide (0.02% Glu, 0.1% Glu, 2% Glu or 2% Glu + 100 ug/ml cycloheximide) back to cells that have been in SD–glucose for 60 min.
 Each datapoint in 0.1% glucose and 2% + 100 ug/ml cycloheximide shows the average and standard deviation from three independent experiments (performed on different days with >200 cells per time-point, per replicate).
-The solid lines show the best fit to a single exponential equation.DOI: http://dx.doi.org/10.7554/eLife.09181.003
+The solid lines show the best fit to a single exponential equation.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) Localization of Tco89-YFP in wild type and Kog1 PrDM1 + 2 backgrounds before (SD) and after (-Glu) glucose withdrawal (60 min).
 (B) Time-course data showing the fraction of cells with Tco89 foci after transfer to synthetic medium with 2% glucose (SD) and SD -glucose (-Glu).
 Each time-point shows the average and standard deviation from three independent experiments (performed on different days with >200 cells per time-point, per replicate).
-Solid lines show the best fit to a single exponential equation (-Glu) or a line (SD).DOI: http://dx.doi.org/10.7554/eLife.09181.004
+Solid lines show the best fit to a single exponential equation (-Glu) or a line (SD).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig1-figsupp2-v2.jpg)

-**Figure 1—figure supplement 2.:** Mean and standard deviation of two independent experiments is shown.DOI: http://dx.doi.org/10.7554/eLife.09181.005
+**Figure 1—figure supplement 2.:** Mean and standard deviation of two independent experiments is shown.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig1-figsupp3-v2.jpg)

-**Figure 1—figure supplement 3.:** Frequency distribution of Kog1-YFP foci, among cells containing bodies, after 60 min glucose starvation.DOI: http://dx.doi.org/10.7554/eLife.09181.006
+**Figure 1—figure supplement 3.:** Frequency distribution of Kog1-YFP foci, among cells containing bodies, after 60 min glucose starvation.

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig1-figsupp4-v2.jpg)

 **Figure 1—figure supplement 4.:** Cultures of Kog1-YFP wildtype, Kog1S491/4A PrDm1 mutant, and PrDm1 + 2 mutant were grown for 24hrs to saturation in synthetic media containing 2% glucose (SD).
-Mean and standard deviation of three independent experiments is shown.DOI: http://dx.doi.org/10.7554/eLife.09181.007
+Mean and standard deviation of three independent experiments is shown.

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig1-figsupp5-v2.jpg)

 **Figure 1—figure supplement 5.:** Localization of Kog1-YFP in cells co-expressing the vacuolar membrane marker Vph1-mCherry after 60 min of glucose starvation followed by; 60 min of glucose starvation (-Glu); 60 min of glucose repletion and 100 ug/ml cycloheximide treatment (SD + CHX); 60 min of glucose starvation and 100 ug/ml cycloheximide treatment (-Glu + CHX).
-Addition of cycloheximide alone, a TORC1 activator, does not restore Kog1 localization to the vacuolar membrane indicating glucose specific signals are required for the dissociation of glucose starvation induced Kog1 bodies (-Glu + CHX).DOI: http://dx.doi.org/10.7554/eLife.09181.008
+Addition of cycloheximide alone, a TORC1 activator, does not restore Kog1 localization to the vacuolar membrane indicating glucose specific signals are required for the dissociation of glucose starvation induced Kog1 bodies (-Glu + CHX).

 To study Kog1-body formation in more detail, we next followed Kog1-YFP localization in cells transferred from rich medium (SD) to glucose starvation, nitrogen starvation, glucose + nitrogen starvation, and osmotic stress conditions.
 In glucose starvation and nitrogen + glucose starvation we saw rapid formation of Kog1-bodies ( τ = 11.0 ± 2.8 and 13.6 ± 2.4 min) in 57 ± 5% and 73 ± 4% of cells, respectively (Figure 1C).
 Kog1-bodies also formed in nitrogen starvation conditions, albeit at a much slower rate (τ = 153 ± 25 min; Figure 1C).
 However, we did not see a significant increase in Kog1-body formation in osmotic stress or when cells were simply transferred into fresh SD medium (Figure 1C).